s3rius/rustus/docs/deploy.md

 ### Configuration

-Since default deplyment may not fit you.
+Since default deployment may not fit you.
 You can adjust it to satisfy your needs.
 You can do it easily with helm.